jturner421/metaprompting/prompts/requirements/generate_next_sprint_user_stories.md

 - Minimize dependency chains (max one level when possible)
 - Keep technical implementation details at appropriate level
 - Ensure acceptance criteria are specific and testable
+- IMPORTANT: Do not include test-related items in acceptance criteria
+  - No unit testing criteria
+  - No integration testing criteria
+  - No test coverage requirements
+  - Testing should be handled separately considered a part of the common "definition of done" and so should never be included in the acceptance criteria

 Example story format:
 ```